arinmis/dotfiles/README.md

 # dotfiles

-All the necessary dotfiles for my Ubuntu machine.
+All the necessary dotfiles and programs for a new Ubuntu machine.

 ## Install config files
 ```
-make install
+make configs
 ```

 ## Install usefull programs